carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 In every part author also tried to put the contents into the top-down form.
 First, the top-level methods will be described, while the terminal ones will be at the end, in the tail of each part.
-If reader will see the reference to the method that wasn't described yet, he will find its description a bit below.
+If reader will see the reference to the method that wasn't described yet, they will find its description a bit below.

 Basics
 ======